 Air Travel Rights:

 According to the Air Carriers Access Act [Tittle 49 U.S.C.
-Section 41705] and Department of Transportation 14 CFR Part 382, you have the right to travel together (in cabin) with your ESA *without fees and restrictions.
+Section 41705] and Department of Transportation 14 CFR Part 382, you have the right to travel together (in cabin) with your Service Dog *without fees and restrictions.
 [Check with the airline for updated laws and policies on animal restrictions and fees]

 If you answer "Yes" to these 3 questions you may meet approval for an ESA or Service Dog letter.